Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Results for the Potts Model

 Finally, H\"{a}ggstr\"{o}m \cite{Haggstrom} considers the following activity $\Bh$, which he conjectures is a (second) threshold for uniqueness of the random-cluster model, defined as:

 Note, $\Bu < \Bp < \Bh$.

-We prove the following picture for the phase diagram for the ferromagnetic Potts model (a more detailed version of this theorem is stated and proved in Section \ref{sec:Potts}).
+We prove the following picture for the phase diagram for the ferromagnetic Potts model in Section \ref{sec:Potts}.
+Note, to prove that a function has a local maximum at a point, a standard approach is to show that its Hessian matrix is negative definite.
+We often need this stronger condition in our proofs, hence we use the following definition.
+Those dominant phases $\alphab$ with negative definite Hessian are called {\em Hessian dominant} phases.
+Note that dominant phases always exist but a dominant phase can fail to be Hessian (when some eigenvalue of the underlying Hessian is equal to zero).
+In Section~\ref{sec:conn2tree}, we give an alternative formulation of the Hessian condition in terms of the local stability of fixpoints of the tree recursions.

-\begin{theorem} For all $q\geq 3$ and $\Delta\geq 3$, for the ferromagnetic Potts model the following holds at activity $B$: \begin{description} \item{{\bf $B<\Bu$:}} There is a unique infinite-volume Gibbs measure on $\TreeD$.
-The disordered phase is the dominant phase, and there are no other local maxima of $\Psi_1$. \item{$\Bu < B < \Bh$:} The local maxima of $\Psi_1$ are the disordered phase $\u$ and $q$ ordered phases (the ordered phases are permutations of each other).
-Moreover: \begin{description} \item{$\Bu < B < \Bp$:} The disordered phase is dominant. \item{$B=\Bp$:} Both the disordered phase and the ordered phases are dominant. \item{$\Bp< B < \Bh$:} The ordered phases are dominant. \end{description} \item{$B \geq \Bh$:} The $q$ ordered phases (which are permutations of each other) are dominant.
+\begin{theorem} For the ferromagnetic Potts model the following holds at activity $B$: \begin{description} \item{{\bf $B<\Bu$:}} There is a unique infinite-volume Gibbs measure on $\TreeD$.
+The disordered phase is Hessian dominant, and there are no other local maxima of $\Psi_1$. \item{$\Bu < B < \Bh$:} The local maxima of $\Psi_1$ are the disordered phase $\u$ and the $q$ ordered phases (the ordered phases are permutations of each other).
+All of these $q+1$ phases are Hessian local maxima.
+Moreover: \begin{description} \item{$\Bu < B < \Bp$:} The disordered phase is Hessian dominant. \item{$B=\Bp$:} Both the disordered phase and the ordered phases are Hessian dominant. \item{$\Bp< B < \Bh$:} The ordered phases are Hessian dominant. \end{description} \item{$B \geq \Bh$:} The $q$ ordered phases (which are permutations of each other) are Hessian dominant.
 For $B>\Bh$ there are no other local maxima of $\Psi_1$. \end{description} \end{theorem}